U.S. House Dems pass anti-Islamophobia bill, condemn Boebert remarks - NewsBreak

 The bill lacked a definition for Islamophobia and duplicated clearer State Department policies targeted at countering religious persecution, they said.

-“Without clear definitions, even First Amendment-protected speech could qualify for an investigation,” Rep. Guy Reschenthaler, (R-Penn.), said.
+“Without clear definitions, even First Amendment-protected speech could qualify for an investigation,” said Rep. Guy Reschenthaler (R-Penn.).
 “Under this measure, it will be up to unelected, career bureaucrats at the State Department to determine what constitutes this phobia.”

 Others were less shy about opposing the bill’s aim.

-“It’s a season of misplaced priorities,” Rep. Dan Crenshaw, (R-Texas), said on the House floor.
+“It’s a season of misplaced priorities,” said Rep. Dan Crenshaw (R-Texas) on the House floor.
 “Labor shortages, open borders and foreign policy blunders.
 And my colleagues think that Islamophobia is what Americans care about.”

 McCaul said the State Department opposed the measure because it complicated existing anti-discrimination efforts.